 If you are visiting Johnstown or if your personal vehicle is unavailable, you may choose to rent a car.
 There are a variety of rental companies in the area that offer short-term and long-term rentals.
 While you can use your own auto insurance when operating a rented vehicle, these companies also offer their own coverage and upgrade packages to cover certain damages and liability in the event of a wreck.

 However, understanding how this coverage works and what to do following a collision in a rental car could be overwhelming, especially if you are suffering serious injuries.
 Let a Johnstown rental car accident lawyer help you.
-Our talented Johnstown car crash attorneys could review your case and help you determine how to best move forward.
+Our talented car crash attorneys could review your case and help you determine how to best move forward.

 Most rental services offer insurance coverage for renters to purchase.
 However, people can also elect to use their own personal insurance policies.
 Some rental companies will require proof of insurance for a renter to be able to decline the coverage the company offers.

 Collisions involving a rented vehicle, whether it is driven by the claimant or the defendant, can quickly become complicated with respect to which insurance applies and what coverage amounts those policies provide.
-Fortunately, a Johnstown lawyer could gather information regarding who owns the car, the rental company’s policies, and all applicable insurance coverage documents.
+Fortunately, a capable Johnstown lawyer could gather information regarding who owns the car, the rental company’s policies, and all applicable insurance coverage documents.

 Many people who rent vehicles do so because they are visiting the area.
 As such, it is very common for these people to be unfamiliar with the roadways and landscape.
 For this reason, they may be distracted by a GPS or map as they try to navigate these roadways.
 In other cases, they may be driving too fast or unfamiliar with how the weather can impact the quality of the roads.

 The injuries that are going to be associated with a rental car accident can be the same as those associated with any other type of car accident.
-The injuries a person sustains depends on the circumstances of the wreck.
+The injuries a person sustains depend on the circumstances of the wreck.
 For instance, the speed of the vehicles and where the impact occurred.

 Common injuries in most vehicle wrecks include, but are not limited to:

-Whether you got in a wreck while driving a rented vehicle, or if the at-fault driver was renting a car at the time of the collision, these cases can quickly become complicated.
+Whether you got in a wreck while driving a rented vehicle or if the at-fault driver was renting a car at the time of the collision, these cases can quickly become complicated.
 Determining which insurance coverage applies to which of your losses could be confusing, especially if you are suffering from serious injuries.

 Fortunately, a Johnstown rental car accident lawyer could help you recover the financial compensation you are owed so you can focus on healing.
 Call Marcus & Mack today to learn more.